liferay/liferay-docs/develop/reference/articles/sample-projects/03-overrides/03-resource-bundle-override.markdown

 ## How does this sample leverage the API(s) and/or code component? [](id=how-does-this-sample-leverage-the-apis-and-or-code-component)

-This sample conveys the recommended approach to override an application's language keys file for any module that is deployed to @product@'s OSGi runtime (not applicable to @product@'s core language keys).
+This sample conveys the recommended approach to override a portlet's language keys file for any module that is deployed to @product@'s OSGi runtime (not applicable to @product@'s core language keys).

-The steps to override applications' language keys are
+The steps to override a portlet's language keys are

 - Implement a resource bundle loader.
 - Register the service.